 The training survey was held in the ICCAT headquarters on 22 May 2019, with the participation of all the contracted pilots, professional spotters and scientific observers.
 A total of 16 participants attended the course.
+The list of participants is available in Annex 1a, document no. 4.
 As in the previous years, the members of the crews were instructed in detail on methodology for performing an aerial survey, they were given details on previous surveys and they were trained on how to follow the protocol and fill out the forms, including practical examples.
+The presentation is available in Annex 1a, document no. 3.